Darrylwin/toDoApp/README.md

-# myapp
+# ToDoApp

-A new Flutter project.
+A new Flutter project for managing your tasks.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application focused on task management.

 A few resources to get you started if this is your first Flutter project: